DPG CIPD LOGO

 How to Beat Blue Monday

-Today is ‘Blue Monday’, or rather the third Monday in January that’s been dubbed officially as the most depressing day of the year, every year.
+‘Blue Monday’, or rather the third Monday in January has been dubbed officially as the most depressing day of the year, every year.

 It comes after the initial realisation sinks in that the holidays are over, that our bank accounts have taken an inevitable hit, and that many of our New Year’s resolutions have been made and already broken.

-All of this plus the weight of an ongoing pandemic can put a heavy strain on our mental health, however, it’s important to remember that we still have a lot to celebrate and look forward to as 2022 emerges.
+All of this plus the weight of the current living cost can put a heavy strain on our mental health, however, it’s important to remember that we still have a lot to celebrate and look forward to as 2024 emerges.

-That’s why we’ve put together some tips on how to beat Blue Monday today – and for good!
+That’s why we’ve put together some tips on how to beat Blue Monday, once and for all!

 1. Set Goals, Not Resolutions